 + Our mocks will be tracked here: Fantasy Football Mock Drafts.

 That said, nothing beats practicing yourself so (check out the simulator) and complete a mock in a matter of minutes.

-Without further ado, here are the picks of our 12-team 2020 fantasy football mock draft using standard (non-PPR) scoring with the 3rd pick:
+Without further ado, here are the picks of our 12-team 2020 fantasy football mock draft using standard scoring (i.e., non-PPR scoring) with the second pick:

 Carson (hip) is expected to be ready for Week 1.
 Playing 15 games last season, Carson handled a career-high 315 touches for 1,496 yards from scrimmage and nine touchdowns.

 4.11 - Robert Woods, WR, Los Angeles Rams

 Woods scored only three touchdowns -- two receiving and one rushing -- in 2019, but he posted very similar numbers in other categories -- 9.3 targets per game (8.1 in 2018), 6.0 receptions (5.4) and 75.6 yards (76.2) last season.
 After the team's bye (Week 9), Woods had a minimum of nine targets every week and averaged 11.3 per game to yield 7.4/94.7/0.3 receiving per game.
 Woods is one of my favorite WR targets in fantasy drafts this year.

 Beginning his career with five consecutive 50-yard games including a pair of 100-yard performances, McLaurin was quick to emerge as the team's top receiver.
 Finishing his rookie campaign with 58 catches for 919 yards and seven touchdowns in 14 games, McLaurin should be even better in 2020 as Dwayne Haskins becomes more comfortable as the starter.

 6.11 - D'Andre Swift, RB, Detroit Lions